ConnectedCommunities/humhub-modules-questionanswer/README.md

 A Stack Exchange inspired Question and Answer system for Humhub.

-Add code to config/local/_settings.php in Components array to urlManager rules
+Add code to config/_defaults.php and add code only to Rules

   '/' => '/questionanswer/question/picked',

-If you disable module you need to delete the line below: '/' => '/questionanswer/question/picked',
+If you disable module you need to delete the line below:

+  '/' => '/questionanswer/question/picked',

 instruction about how to restart the module if migrations were updated
 0) disable module